Fiona Foley

 If You Only Knew, City Gallery, Melbourne Town Hall, Melbourne

-Passage, Lake Macquarie City Art Gallery, Booragul, NSW
+Passage, Lake Macquarie City Art Gallery, Booragul, New South Wales

-2003 The American Effect, Whitney Museum of American Art, New York
+The American Effect, Whitney Museum of American Art, New York, NY, USA

 The Helen Lempriere National Sculpture Award, Werribee Park, Victoria